Currently under construction. For the time being, the format is "Japanese name (dub name)".

 - Facial Markings

-- Heroic BSOD: A short one after Raven's Geno Saurer totals his Shield Liger.
+- Heroic BSoD: A short one after Raven's Geno Saurer totals his Shield Liger.
+He goes through another short one when Fiona briefly disappears nearing the finale.

-- In the Blood: Van's father was something of an exceptional pilot as well, according to testimony from The Obi-Wan.
+- In the Blood: Van's father was something of an exceptional pilot as well, according to testimony from the mentor.

 - Kid Hero: In the original series.